H53K:

 Daniele Pedretti, University of British Columbia, Vancouver, BC, Canada, Roger Daniel Beckie, University of British Columbia, Department of Earth, Ocean and Atmospheric Sciences, Vancouver, BC, Canada and Klaus Ulrich Mayer, University of British Columbia, Department of Earth, Ocean and Atmosphere, Vancouver, BC, Canada

-Daniel Robert Lester, RMIT University, Melbourne, VIC, Australia, Marco Dentz, IDAEA-CSIC, Barcelona, Spain, Tanguy Le Borgne, University of Rennes 1, Géosciences Rennes UMR 6118, Rennes, France and Felipe de Barros, University of Southern California, Sonny Astani Department of Civil and Environmental Engineering, Los Angeles, CA, United States
+Daniel Robert Lester, RMIT University, Melbourne, VIC, Australia, Marco Dentz, IDAEA-CSIC, Barcelona, Spain, Tanguy Le Borgne, University of Rennes 1, Géosciences Rennes UMR 6118, Rennes, France and Felipe de Barros, University of Southern California, Sonny Astani Department of Civil and Environmental Engineering, Los Angeles, United States

 David Andrew Benson, Colorado School of Mines, Hydrologic Science and Engineering, Golden, CO, United States